Directorate General Defence Estates: Civil Service

-A cantonment board is a civic administration body in India under control of the Ministry of Defence.
-The board comprises elected members besides ex-officio and nominated members as per the Cantonments Act, 2006.
+Under the Principal Directorates there are 39 Defence Estates Offices and 4 ADEO Circles for management of Defence lands in the country.

+The Cantonment

+Management of Cantonments

+There are total 61 Cantonment Boards or simply Cantonments in India under DGDE.
+These are local bodies responsible for providing civic administration and implementing the Central Govt schemes of social welfare, public health, hygiene, safety, water supply, sanitation, urban renewal and education.

+These Cantonments are managed by an IDES officers.
+The head IDES officer of an Cantonment posted as CEO.

 The term of office of a member of a board is five years.
 A cantonment board consists of eight elected members, three nominated military members, three ex-officio members (station commander, garrison engineer and senior executive medical officer), and one representative of the district magistrate.

 There are 62 Cantonment Boards in India, managed by Directorate General Defence Estates (DGDE).